Rowdy Tellez Player Props: Brewers vs. Padres

-The Milwaukee Brewers and Rowdy Tellez, who went 2-for-5 with two home runs and four RBI last time out, battle Seth Lugo and the San Diego Padres at PETCO Park, Saturday at 4:05 PM ET.
+On Sunday, Rowdy Tellez (.286 batting average in his past 10 games, with a double, five home runs, five walks and 12 RBI) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 4:10 PM ET.

-In his last game, he smacked two homers in his last appearance (going 2-for-5) against the Padres.
+He strung together two hits (going 2-for-4) in his last appearance against the Padres.

 Rowdy Tellez Game Info & Props vs. the Padres